Becoming Victims of a Single Fictional Narrative (part 2)

 The Generation of Lost Stories

-Neocolonialism taught youth to disembody identity from nationhood.
-Your birthplace?
-A "theft."
-Your neighbor?
-An "occupier."
+Neocolonialism taught the youth to disembody identity from nationhood.
+Their birthplace is a "theft."
+Their neighbor is an "occupier."
 This manufactured amnesia severs the very bonds that birthed civilizations.

 · 1953: Ethiopia sent emergency coffee to flooded Britain